EV Charging Cost in Nevada (2026)

 Nevada electricity rates for EV owners

 At about 14.7¢/kWh, Nevada has a residential rate close to the US average of 16.5¢/kWh.
-The Mountain West mixes natural gas, coal, and fast-growing solar, so rates vary widely across the region.
+Nevada runs mainly on natural gas plus some of the fastest-growing utility solar in the country, holding rates just below average.

 Your own utility’s rate may differ from the state average.
 The calculator above is editable, so enter the number from your bill for an exact figure.